Before you move in, make sure your deposit is in safe hands.

 What deposit protection schemes are available?

-In England and Wales, there are three deposit protection schemes:
+In England and Wales, there are three approved schemes that landlords can use.

 In Scotland, the schemes are: